Mrd278/Jarvis/README.md

 # Jarvis
-Desktop AI
+Desktop Assistant,
-Well This is Python Desktop Assistant.
+ This is Python Desktop Assistant.
 It can perform mulitiple tasks by just recognizing your voice commands.
 To make this run in your pc/laptop you need to download few dependencies:
   1. pyttsx3
   2. SpeechRecognition